-These programs are meant to be an empowering, supportive space for woman-identifying or man-identifying students of color, respectively.
+These programs are meant to be an empowering, supportive space centering woman-identifying or man-identifying students of color, respectively.
 Each affinity space is focused on cultivating community among our BIPOC students and reflecting on the experiences of our students’ intersectional identities.
 Each session is co-facilitated by students and Clark staff.

 1GEN (First-Gen Students)

 1GEN is an affinity space that is focused on supporting the needs of first-generation college students and *1.5-generation college students.
 This space is dedicated to bringing first-generation college students together around shared lived experiences and identities in order to network, build community, and share resources.